Restrictions in response to coronavirus

 Visitors aged 18 and over:

-- Must have medical cover in Uruguay or travel insurance.
-It is advisable that your insurance covers any expenses due to coronavirus related illness, quarantine or self-isolation for the duration of your stay
+- All visitors to Uruguay must have medical cover in Uruguay or travel insurance.
+It is advisable that your insurance covers any expense s due to coronavirus related illness.

 Testing for coronavirus in Uruguay

 If you require a PCR or lateral flow test in Uruguay, there are companies who offer home visits or drive-through tests and normally return the results between 24-72 hours.
 You will have to pay for the test if it has not been ordered by a health professional.
 The British government does not endorse or recommend any of these services.

 - BIOFAST Análisis Clínicos (Montevideo)